Thorough: Under Strafford

 Strafford was Lord Deputy of Ireland, and domiciled in Ireland for much of the personal rule.
 He left the running of England largely to Laud, although the application of Thorough in Ireland was entirely down to Strafford.
 The fear that Strafford instilled in the Irish through the policy of "Thorough" can be demonstrated when looking at the ease with which Strafford extracted subsidies from the Irish Parliament as the Second Bishops War approached during 1640.
 As well as attempting to raise revenue, Strafford aimed to assert the authority of, both, the Church and the State.
 The assertion of the state's authority was embodied by the extension of Protestant settlements in the north of Ireland, at the expense of the Old English and Native Irish.
 However, he, also, targeted the Protestant New English settlers with the Star Chamber.
-This punished those whom possessed land that was not well documented enough.
+This punished those who possessed land that was not well documented enough.
 The authority of the Church was supported by the Court of High Commission and consisted of policies, which aimed to see a change towards Laudianism.
 These policies united Catholic and Protestant opposition against him.